GaleJames-creator/gale-james/README.md

 # Gale James - Senior Technical Writer

 ## About me
-Senior Technical Writer with 15+ years experience specializing in API documentation, developer portals, and payment systems.
+Senior Technical Writer with 15+ years of experience specializing in API documentation, developer portals, and payment systems.

 ## Documentation experience